HCP Web Changes Coming in Spring 2021

 1. What is a Habitat Conservation Plan (HCP)?

-It is related to an Incidental Take Permit (ITP).
-A HCP is the plan that shows how proposed impacts ("take") will be minimized and mitigate.
+An HCP is the legal path to develop property in compliance with federal endangered species law.
+More specifically, it is related to a federal Incidental Take Permit (ITP).
+An HCP is the plan that shows how proposed impacts ("take") will be minimized and mitigated.
 An incidental take permit (ITP) is required when non-Federal activities will result in the impact of threatened or endangered wildlife.

 2. Why an HCP?

-To keep permits flowing and provide a predictable permit process.
-Otherwise each applicant who needs a HCP must go through a 12-36 month process to get their own HCP directly from USFWS and obtain building permits from Thurston County.
-Permits can be issued year round with no need for the seasonal June-October gopher review.
-The County can be a one stop shop for permit applicants.
-When someone receives a County permit, federal and state species laws are also met.
+The County is developing an umbrella HCP to cover its permit applicants who may need one.
+Otherwise each applicant who needs an HCP must go through a 12-36 month process to get their own HCP directly from U.S. Fish and Wildlife Service, and separately obtain building permits from Thurston County.
+The County's HCP will keep permits flowing, and provide a predictable permit process.
+It will allow permits to be issued year-round, with no need for the seasonal June-October gopher review.
+The County can be a one-stop shop for permit applicants.
+If the County adopts its own HCP, that will mean when someone receives a County permit, federal and state species laws are also met.

 U.S. Fish and Wildlife Service approves the County HCP.